1-817-616-3296 (English) / 1-888-281-8150 (Spanish) info@tdsfluid.com www.tdsfluid.com

 Lower initial price but may result in higher long-term maintenance and replacement expenses.

-OEM Gorman Rupp Seal vs Generic Mechanical Seals: Which Is Better?
+OEM Gorman Rupp Mechanical Seal vs Generic Mechanical Seals: Which Is Better?

-Choosing between OEM Gorman Rupp seals and generic mechanical seals directly affects pump performance, reliability, and maintenance costs—especially in demanding applications like wastewater and slurry handling.
+Choosing between OEM Gorman Rupp Pump seals and Generic mechanical seals directly affects pump performance, reliability, and maintenance costs—especially in demanding applications like wastewater and slurry handling.

 An OEM Gorman Rupp mechanical seal is specifically engineered for Gorman-Rupp pumps, ensuring: